-It’s very common for people to confuse autoformers with surge protectors, and while they both can measure the voltage going into an RV they do very different things.
-Some autoformers like the ones I’m going to be reviewing today are a combination of a surge protector and an autoformer.
+It’s common for campers to confuse RV autoformers with surge protectors, and while they both can measure the voltage going into an RV they do very different things.
+Some autoformers like the ones in this review are a combination of a surge protector and an autoformer.

-Every RVer should have a surge protector and if you travel to different RV parks and campgrounds often it can be a good idea to get both a surge protector and autoformer whether it’s a combination of both or two separate things.
+Every RVer should have a surge protector.
+If you travel to different RV parks and campgrounds often it can be a good idea to get both a surge protector and an RV autoformer whether it’s a combination of both or two separate things.

 Now to the question, what is an RV autoformer?
 An autoformer is the combination of the two words “automatic” and “transformer.”
 But an RV autoformer is different from an autotransformer.
 Confused yet?

-The main reason you should get an autoformer for your RV is to protect the appliances in your RV.
+The main reason you should get an autoformer for your RV is to protect the appliances inside.
 All electrical appliances are sensitive to low voltage, especially ones with motors and compressors like air conditioners, refrigerators, and microwaves.
 Smaller electronics like computers are also sensitive to low voltage and can be damaged over time.

-There is also a diagnostic feature on the Hughes Autoformers Voltage Booster.
+There is also a diagnostic feature.
 When you plug it into the power pedestal it will test the power going to both hot legs (only 1 hot leg on the 30 amp), as well as the ground and neutral connection.
 After testing, the light indicators will show green if the power is safe to plug into or not.

 There are indicator lights that will shine green when the surge protection is functioning and red lights that will show if the surge protection unit is damaged.
 Unlike a lot of other lower quality surge protectors, the unit is replaceable.
 So you don’t have to worry about needing to buy a new RV autoformer if the surge protection ever needs to be replaced.